Zepeng-Mu/pyGenomeTracks/README.md

 ```
 ### Prepare input files
 In order to generate Sashimi plot, two types of files are needed.
 1. Bigwig files for RNA-seq coverage.
-These are just bigwig files that you would normally for the bigwig track class.
+These are just bigwig files that you would normally use for the bigwig track class.
-2. Link files for junctions to plot and labels.
+2. Link files for junctions and labels to plot.
 This looks like the file for the original links track class, with an **additional** column at the end: the number on the label (could be the number of split reads supporting the junction or PSI calculated from a certain tool.)
 An example file looks like this:
 ```
 chr2    231109786       231109786       chr2    231110578       231110578       0.0372936854616429
 chr2    231109786       231109786       chr2    231112631       231112631       0.0597340361211572